 Learn to Explore Without an Agenda

-A good teacher manages your expectations.
+An excellent teacher manages your expectations.
 They refrain from providing examples of what to expect.
 This is because expectations can cause roadblocks.
-You distort your own experience looking for the example.
-Rather, a smart teacher gives detailed instruction but doesn’t lead you with what to expect.
+You distort your own experience looking for an example.
+A wise teacher gives detailed instruction but doesn’t lead you with what to expect.
 Then, they ask a lot of questions about your practice.
 For that reason, learning to practice and explore without an agenda is important.

 First, it minimizes your anxiety over the process.
 Many people worry about doing it right.
 If you are engaging in the process to the best of your ability, that’s doing it right.
 Spiritual practice is not about perfection.
 Everyone’s experience of the practice is different.
 So, if you are practicing, be proud of yourself.
 You are doing it!
 Second, it will help you spot the lessons.
 Third, you will recognize more synchronicities and omens to help guide your way.

 The most significant eureka occurrences come when you learn to explore without an agenda.
 Anxiety over reaching a preconceived experience will keep you from finding it.
 So, allow your practice to be easy and without expectation.
 Then, you will be more likely to have an authentic experience. — Guru Tua